Chapter 1: Goddamnit, Not This Again

 "So!
 What do you think?"

 He shrugged.
-"My parents moved my little brother out of here once I hit high school.
-I think it's cause they didn't want me waking him up by goin to bed a lot later than him."
+"My parents moved my brothers out of here once I hit high school.
+I think it's cause they didn't want me waking them up by goin to bed a lot later than."

 "Thanks."
 He stood, unsure of what to do.
 "So... what do you wanna do?"